remotelyliving/doorkeeper/README.md

 All requests with that ip address OR in the DEV environment will be allowed.

+But that means that in ANY environment, that ip address will be allowed.

+The proper way to setup exclusions would be to set the ip address rule as a prerequisite rule to the environment one.
+That would then stipulate that only this ip address in this environment can access.

 ### Feature Set

 A feature set object is the bread and butter of Doorkeeper.
 It's a collection of Features and rules and makes for easy